 The majority (around 70%) of orchids belong to the Epiphytic family.
-As I mentioned earlier, this variety of plants grow on top of trees.
-Therefore orchids prefer large particles size ingredients as a growing medium.
+As I mentioned earlier, this variety of plants grows on top of trees.
+Therefore orchids prefer large particle-size ingredients as a growing medium.

 Barks is a nutrient-rich potting mix for many house plants, including orchids and succulents.
 This substrate retains less moisture and takes a long time to break down.

 With the support of a sound root system, orchids get nutrients and moisture in the air.
 These airborne micronutrients are enough to thrive and produce flowers and seeds in the plant.
 Due to that reason, orchids grow aerial roots.